Is Your Wall or Window AC Leaking Water Inside? How to Fix It

 Air conditioners are complex systems with intricate components.
 Even if you know your way around an AC unit, it’s best to leave repairs to the professionals.

-Hiring a technician with years of experience will guarantee that the job is done correctly and quickly — so you can stop worrying about water dripping from your AC!
+Hiring a technician with years of experience will guarantee the job is done correctly and quickly — so you can stop worrying about water dripping from your AC!

 Need professional help?
 Contact Orange Coast Plumbing for any AC repair, including wall and window units.